barthjs/fin-tracker/CONTRIBUTING.md

 # Contributing

-This guide shows how to develop Fin‑Tracker and the checks you must pass before opening a PR.
+This guide shows how to develop Fin-Tracker and the checks you must pass before opening a PR.

 ## Project overview

-Fin‑Tracker is a Laravel application powered by Filament.
+Fin-Tracker is a Laravel application powered by Filament.
 The project is fully containerized for a consistent developer experience.
 Development and deployment are expected to happen inside the provided Docker images, which bundle PHP, Node and system dependencies.